syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-nested-groups.md

 Dim commands As New List(Of DictionaryEntry)()

-' DictionaryEntry contain "Source table" (key) and "Command" (value).
+'DictionaryEntry contain "Source table" (key) and "Command" (value)

 Dim entry As New DictionaryEntry("Customers", String.Empty)